-In 2022/23, leased cars with $CO_2$ emissions of 50g/km or less are eligible for 100% of their lease payments to be offset against tax.
-For cars with $CO_2$ emissions of 51g/km or more only 85% can be offset.
+In 2020/21, leased cars with CO_2 emissions of 110g/km or less are eligible for 100% of their lease payments to be offset against tax.
+For cars with CO_2 emissions of 111g/km or more only 85% can be offset.
 Leasing companies are, however, exempt from the 100% first-year allowance (FYA).

-In April 2021, the $CO_2$ emissions threshold used to determine the lease rental restriction costs of hiring business cars for more than 45 consecutive days was reduced to 50g/km.
+From April 2021, the CO_2 emissions threshold used to determine the lease rental restriction costs of hiring business cars for more than 45 consecutive days reduces to 50g/km.